 Scotland GP Returner Programme

-The Scotland GP Returner Programme provides an opportunity for General Practitioners (GPs) who are on (or eligible to be on) the General Medical Council’s (GMC) GP Register and on a NHS Performers’ List and who have previously worked in NHS General Practice to safely return to General Practice following a career break of at least two years or time spent working abroad.
+The Scotland GP Returner Programme provides an opportunity for General Practitioners (GPs) who are on (or eligible to be on) the General Medical Council’s (GMC) GP Register and are eligible to be on a NHS Performers’ List and who have previously worked in NHS General Practice, providing a full range of general medical services, to safely return to General Practice following a career break of at least two years or time spent working abroad.

 Breaking News: 1 year free membership of RCGP for GPs doing the Returner Programme